encode/django-rest-framework/docs/api-guide/permissions.md

 If you're writing your own views and want to enforce object level permissions, you'll need to explicitly call the `.check_object_permissions(request, obj)` method on the view at the point at which you've retrieved the object.
-This will either raise a `PermissionDenied` or `NotAuthenticated` exception, or simply return if the view has the appropraite permissions.
+This will either raise a `PermissionDenied` or `NotAuthenticated` exception, or simply return if the view has the appropriate permissions.

 ## Setting the permission policy